TargetSolutions/slate/source/index.html.md

     },
 ]
 ```

-Allows you to retrieve, modify and create new CrewScheduler Shifts.
-Recurrence rules are not supported at this time, only one-off shifts can be processed with these endpoints.

-## <span class="get">GET</span> /shifts

 Retrieve all one-off non-recurring shifts of a certain user.
 This endpoint will be extended with more filtering options in the near future.